Electronic transport properties and quantum localization effects monitored by selective functionalization in Bernal bilayer graphene: Acknowledgments

 \section{Acknowledgments}

 The authors wish to thank G.\ Bouzerar, L.\ Magaud, P.\ Mallet, G.\ Jema\"{i}, and J.-Y.\ Veuillen for fruitful discussions.
-Calculations have been performed at the Centre de Calculs (CDC), CY Cergy Paris Universit\'e.
+Calculations have been performed at the Centre de Calculs (CDC), CY Cergy Paris Universit\'e, and using HPC resources from GENCI-IDRIS (Grant No. 910784).
 We thank Y.\ Costes and B.\ Mary, CDC, for computing assistance.
-This work was supported by the ANR project J2D (ANR-15-CE24-0017) and the Paris//Seine excellence initiative (grant 2019-055-C01-A0).
+This work was supported by the ANR project J2D (ANR-15-CE24-0017) and the Paris//Seine excellence initiative (Grant No. 2019-055-C01-A0).

 \onecolumngrid